 It's understandable why Nanjiani might not have thought to change his name for The Big Sick, considering just how autobiographical the movie is.
 In 2006, when he and Gordon first met, he was living in Chicago, trying to make it as a professional comedian.
 She heckled him during one of his sets, which spurred an unexpected romance made complicated by the fact that Nanjiani's conservative parents planned to arrange a marriage for him with a Pakistani girl of their choosing.
 Then Gordon, who was working as a therapist at the time, got sick.
 An unidentifiable and seemingly life-threatening illness required that she be put in a medically induced coma for eight days, and give or take a few details, that's pretty much exactly how it plays out onscreen, as directed by Michael Showalter (Hello, My Name Is Doris), produced by Judd Apatow and starring one half of the real-life couple.

 "For me, it wasn't that I was trying to recreate my relationship with Emily," Nanjiani says of reenacting moments from their life with Kazan.
-He is dressed in a blue sweater and looks to his wife next to him on the couch.
+He looks to his wife next to him on the couch.
 "I was trying to talk to Zoe playing Emily -- it's a different character -- and have a relationship with this person, and not pretend like I'm talking to my wife."

 In the end, crafting The Big Sick was more about capturing the emotional honesty of that time -- "kernels of truth," along with certain dialogue directly lifted from their life -- than nitpicking historical details.
 "The audience doesn't care that most of this happened.
 They just want a good movie," Apatow tells me in a separate sit-down.
 "During the development, we definitely said, 'Well, that's what happened, but it's kind of boring.
 So, maybe we could spice that up a little bit.'"